Lafifi-24/HotelFinderAssistant/README.md

 ### Tests
-After installing requirments and fill and execute api_keys.sh, you can try to excute this tests from tests folder.\
+After installing requirments and fill and execute api_keys.sh, you can try to excute this tests from tests folder.

-    - automated tests:\
+    - automated tests:
-        contains tests created using pytest to ensure each component from the application works as expected \
-        To run it : `python -W ignore -m pytest tests/automated_tests/`
+        contains tests created using pytest to ensure each component from the application works as expected To run it : `python -W ignore -m pytest tests/automated_tests/`

-    - manual tests :\
-    it has two files :
+    - manual tests : it has two files
-        - test_chatbot_manager : is a test for the bots perfomence with different scenarios, it helps to improve the prompt for Bots \
-        to run it : `python -W ignore tests/manual_tests/test_chatbot_manager.py`
+        - test_chatbot_manager : is a test for the bots perfomence with different scenarios, it helps to improve the prompt for Bots to run it : `python -W ignore tests/manual_tests/test_chatbot_manager.py`
-        - test_telegram_bot : is a test for TelegramBot class if it has the ability to interact with user side \
-        to use it :
+        - test_telegram_bot : is a test for TelegramBot class if it has the ability to interact with user side to use it :
             - first : execute `python tests/manual_tests/test_telegram_bot.py`
             - second :  use telegram account to communicate with your bot